hgrif/dbt_tutorial/README.md

 # DBT tutorial

 Building data warehouses and doing analytics is still an unsolved problem at many companies.
-Luckily, live is getting easier in the current age of [~~ETL~~ ELT](https://www.guru99.com/etl-vs-elt.html).
+Luckily, life is getting easier in the current age of [~~ETL~~ ELT](https://www.guru99.com/etl-vs-elt.html).
-Cloud providers provide scalable databases like Snowflake and BigQuery; there is less work in loading data with tools like [Stitch](http://stitchdata.com/); and there are many BI tools.
+Cloud providers provide scalable databases like Snowflake and BigQuery, there is less work in loading data with tools like [Stitch](http://stitchdata.com/), and there are many BI tools.

-dbt is an analytics engineering tool for and is one of the pieces of this puzzle.
+dbt is an analytics engineering tool and is one of the pieces of this puzzle.
-It aims to "enables data analysts and engineers to transform data in their warehouses more effectively".
+It aims to "enable data analysts and engineers to transform data in their warehouses more effectively".
 This tutorial gives an introduction to dbt with Google BigQuery and shows a basic project.